tapis-project/documentation/source/getting-started/index.rst

 ^^^^^^^^^^^^^^^^^^^^^

 To begin we use our TACC account credentials to get a Tapis token from the authenticator.
 A valid token is needed to interact with Tapis.
-You will note that that your token is returned with an expiration date and time.
+You will note that your token is returned with an expiration date and time.
 If you want to continue to use Tapis after your token expires, you will need to get a new one following the same steps.